Pediatric concussion: Sideline testing

 Sideline testing is one of the physical assessments that can be made immediately, which usually utilized for a sports-related injury.
-There are various examples of sideline testing, including Sideline Concussion Assessment Tool (SCAT5), Child Sideline Concussion Assessment Tool (ChildSCAT5), Balance Error Score System, Test of Individual Stability, King-Devick Test (KD), and Test of Visual-Motor function.
+There are various examples of sideline testing, including Sideline Concussion Assessment Tool (SCAT5), Child Sideline Concussion Assessment Tool (ChildSCAT5), Balance Error Score System, Test of Individual Stability, King-Devick Test (KD), and Test of Visual–Motor function.

-SCAT5 / ChildSCAT5
+SCAT6 / ChildSCAT6

-SCAT5 has two major categories of carrying out an on-field assessment and off-field assessment.
+The Sideline Concussion Assessment Tool 6 has two major categories of carrying out an on-field assessment and off-field assessment.
 For the on-field, immediate assessment, several different physical examinations such as noting observable concussion signs, memory tests and observation of the level of consciousness using GCS as well as a cervical spine assessment can be done.
 For off-field assessments, it can be carried out in a clinical setting, with assessments such as careful evaluation of the symptoms, and the utilization of a neurological screen.
-The SCAT5 test is used for children above age thirteen.
-ChildSCAT5 is similar to the use of SCAT5, however, it is only used to evaluate children from age five to thirteen.
+The SCAT6 test is used for children above age thirteen.
+ChildSCAT6 is similar to the use of SCAT6, however, it is only used to evaluate children from age five to thirteen.